Paris, Bibliothèque nationale de France, MS lat. 920

 • Limited Edition: 898 copies + 89 copies in Roman numbers

-• Full-size color reproduction of the entire original document, Book of Hours of Luis de Laval: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Hours of Louis de Laval: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Binding